DGomez21/DGomez21.github.io/whatif/_posts/2018_8_16_what_if_no_job.md

 ---
 layout: post
-title: What If I lost my job
+category: whatif
-categories: what_if
+title: 'what if I lost my job'
 ---

 What if I lost my job.